Tips for securing TESOL work as an older candidate

 "Asians in particular (and many Europeans) greatly respect a good education.
 Older teachers with solid training and experience are more likely to be seen as serious ESL professionals, not just as kids travelling the world, and perhaps likely to flit off without much notice.
 This is one reason I continue to take some Global English courses.
 We may be older but we don't want to be seen as out-of-date!"

 Get some experience and make your CV stand out

 Experience + maturity may be an impossible combination for employers to resist and can set you above the younger novice.
 Even a little volunteering work can put you into the ‘experienced’ bracket.

 Make sure your CV is TEFL–ready and is not too long.
 There is no need to include every job you’ve ever had since the age of 16.
 Why not download this suggested sample TEFL CV/resume and use it to help revamp yours?

 Mary Rose, who actively set out to help more mature teachers find work in Hungary through the Central European Teaching Programme (CETP) maintains that while some of her placement teachers are ‘having a ball,’ inflexible attitudes among older teachers are a real issue.
 She says:

 This is a real challenge to older teachers.
-Attitude is key in TEFL and to succeed it is important to keep a positive and flexible outlook – especially when in cultures that operate differently to our own.
-Read more about Marys’ experiences in the attached ‘crab apple or gala’ article at the top of the page.
+Attitude is key in TEFL and to succeed it is important to keep a positive and flexible outlook, especially when in cultures that operate differently to our own.
+Read more about Marys’ experiences in the attached ‘crab apple or gala’ article at the bottom of the page.

 With it being illegal to discriminate on the basis of age in many countries, the true extent of age discrimination will remain hidden, since the age limit for many jobs is not overtly advertised.